jersonmartinez/InfraQuiz/quizzes/mixed/en/questions1.md

 ## Questions

-### ❓ What is the main purpose of Docker containers? 🟢
+### 1. ❓ What is the main purpose of Docker containers? 🟢

-📝 Package applications with their dependencies for consistent deployment 🔄 Replace virtual machines completely
+A) 📝 Package applications with their dependencies for consistent deployment

+B) 🔄 Replace virtual machines completely

-📦 Provide a new programming language for DevOps
+C) 📦 Provide a new programming language for DevOps

-🎯 Store data permanently
+D) 🎯 Store data permanently

-**Correct Answer:**
-📝 Package applications with their dependencies for consistent deployment
+**Correct Answer**: A) 📝 Package applications with their dependencies for consistent deployment

-**Explanation:**
-💡 Docker containers encapsulate applications with all their dependencies, ensuring they run consistently across different environments.
+> 💡 Docker containers encapsulate applications with all their dependencies, ensuring they run consistently across different environments.
 Like a shipping container for your code!

----

-### ❓ Which command shows the current Git branch? 🟢
+### 2. ❓ Which command shows the current Git branch? 🟢

-📝 `git branch`
+A) 📝 `git branch`

-🔄 `git status`
+B) 🔄 `git status`

-📦 `git log`
+C) 📦 `git log`

-🎯 `git show`
+D) 🎯 `git show`

-**Correct Answer:**
-📝 `git branch`
+**Correct Answer**: A) 📝 `git branch`

-**Explanation:**
-💡 `git branch` lists all branches and highlights the current one with an asterisk.
+> 💡 `git branch` lists all branches and highlights the current one with an asterisk.
 Essential for knowing where you are in your Git workflow!

----

-### ❓ What does Infrastructure as Code (IaC) mean? 🟡
+### 3. ❓ What does Infrastructure as Code (IaC) mean? 🟡

-📝 Managing infrastructure through code and automation 🔄 Writing code that runs on infrastructure
+A) 📝 Managing infrastructure through code and automation

+B) 🔄 Writing code that runs on infrastructure

-📦 Coding applications for cloud deployment
+C) 📦 Coding applications for cloud deployment

-🎯 Creating infrastructure documentation
+D) 🎯 Creating infrastructure documentation

-**Correct Answer:**
-📝 Managing infrastructure through code and automation
+**Correct Answer**: A) 📝 Managing infrastructure through code and automation

-**Explanation:**
-💡 IaC allows you to define, provision, and manage infrastructure using code, making it version-controlled, repeatable, and scalable.
+> 💡 IaC allows you to define, provision, and manage infrastructure using code, making it version-controlled, repeatable, and scalable.
 Tools like Terraform excel at this!

----

-### ❓ Which AWS service is primarily used for object storage? 🟡
+### 4. ❓ Which AWS service is primarily used for object storage? 🟡

-📝 Amazon S3
+A) 📝 Amazon S3

-🔄 Amazon EC2
+B) 🔄 Amazon EC2

-📦 Amazon RDS
+C) 📦 Amazon RDS

-🎯 Amazon VPC
+D) 🎯 Amazon VPC

-**Correct Answer:**
-📝 Amazon S3
+**Correct Answer**: A) 📝 Amazon S3

-**Explanation:**
-💡 Amazon S3 (Simple Storage Service) is designed for storing and retrieving any amount of data from anywhere.
+> 💡 Amazon S3 (Simple Storage Service) is designed for storing and retrieving any amount of data from anywhere.
 Perfect for backups, static websites, and data archiving!

----

-### ❓ What is the purpose of a Kubernetes Pod? 🟡

-📝 Group one or more containers that share resources
-🔄 Store persistent data
-📦 Manage network traffic
-🎯 Monitor cluster health

-**Correct Answer:**
-📝 Group one or more containers that share resources

-**Explanation:**
-💡 A Pod is the smallest deployable unit in Kubernetes, containing one or more containers that share storage and network.
-Think of it as a wrapper for your containers!

----

-### ❓ Which Python library is commonly used for automation tasks? 🟢

-📝 `subprocess`
-🔄 `matplotlib`
-📦 `pandas`
-🎯 `django`

-**Correct Answer:**
-📝 `subprocess`

-**Explanation:**
-💡 The `subprocess` module allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
-Perfect for automation scripts!

----

-### ❓ What does CI/CD stand for? 🟢

-📝 Continuous Integration/Continuous Deployment
-🔄 Code Integration/Code Deployment
-📦 Container Integration/Container Deployment
-🎯 Cloud Integration/Cloud Deployment

-**Correct Answer:**
-📝 Continuous Integration/Continuous Deployment

-**Explanation:**
-💡 CI/CD automates the integration of code changes and their deployment to production, enabling faster and more reliable software delivery!

----

-### ❓ Which Ansible component defines the tasks to be executed? 🟡

-📝 Playbook
-🔄 Inventory
-📦 Module
-🎯 Handler

-**Correct Answer:**
-📝 Playbook

-**Explanation:**
-💡 Playbooks are YAML files that define a series of tasks to be executed on managed hosts.
-They're like recipes for your infrastructure configuration!

----

-### ❓ What is the default port for SSH connections? 🟢

-📝 22
-🔄 80
-📦 443
-🎯 21

-**Correct Answer:**
-📝 22

-**Explanation:**
-💡 Port 22 is the standard port for SSH (Secure Shell) connections.
-Remember this for firewall configurations and security setups!

----

-### ❓ Which monitoring metric is most important for application performance? 🟡

-📝 Response time
-🔄 CPU usage
-📦 Memory usage
-🎯 Disk space

-**Correct Answer:**
-📝 Response time

-**Explanation:**
-💡 Response time directly impacts user experience and is often the first indicator of performance issues.
-While other metrics matter, this one affects users most directly!

----

-### ❓ What is the purpose of a load balancer? 🟡

-📝 Distribute incoming requests across multiple servers 🔄 Store user session data
-📦 Encrypt network traffic
-🎯 Monitor server health

-**Correct Answer:**
-📝 Distribute incoming requests across multiple servers

-**Explanation:**
-💡 Load balancers distribute traffic across multiple servers to prevent overload, improve performance, and provide high availability.
-Essential for scalable applications!

----

-### ❓ Which security practice should be implemented for database access? 🟡

-📝 Use least privilege principle
-🔄 Allow all connections by default
-📦 Store passwords in plain text
-🎯 Disable all authentication

-**Correct Answer:**
-📝 Use least privilege principle

-**Explanation:**
-💡 The least privilege principle ensures users and applications have only the minimum permissions needed to function.
-Critical for database security!

----

-### ❓ What is the main benefit of using microservices architecture? 🟡

-📝 Independent scaling and deployment of services
-🔄 Reduced code complexity
-📦 Lower infrastructure costs
-🎯 Faster development time

-**Correct Answer:**
-📝 Independent scaling and deployment of services

-**Explanation:**
-💡 Microservices allow each service to be developed, deployed, and scaled independently, providing flexibility and resilience in large applications!

----

-### ❓ Which command creates a new Git repository? 🟢

-📝 `git init`
-🔄 `git create`
-📦 `git new`
-🎯 `git start`

-**Correct Answer:**
-📝 `git init`

-**Explanation:**
-💡 `git init` initializes a new Git repository in the current directory, creating the `.git` folder that tracks all your version control data!

----

-### ❓ What is the purpose of Docker Compose? 🟡

-📝 Define and run multi-container applications
-🔄 Build Docker images faster
-📦 Monitor container performance
-🎯 Secure container communications

-**Correct Answer:**
-📝 Define and run multi-container applications

-**Explanation:**
-💡 Docker Compose uses YAML files to define multi-container applications, making it easy to manage complex applications with multiple services!

----

-### ❓ Which AWS service provides managed Kubernetes? 🟡

-📝 Amazon EKS
-🔄 Amazon ECS
-📦 Amazon EC2
-🎯 Amazon Lambda

-**Correct Answer:**
-📝 Amazon EKS

-**Explanation:**
-💡 Amazon EKS (Elastic Kubernetes Service) is a managed Kubernetes service that makes it easy to run Kubernetes on AWS without managing the control plane!

----

-### ❓ What is the main purpose of Terraform state files? 🟡

-📝 Track the current state of infrastructure
-🔄 Store Terraform configuration
-📦 Log deployment history
-🎯 Cache provider plugins

-**Correct Answer:**
-📝 Track the current state of infrastructure

-**Explanation:**
-💡 Terraform state files keep track of what infrastructure exists and its current configuration, enabling Terraform to plan and apply changes accurately!

----

-### ❓ Which Python method is used to execute shell commands? 🟢

-📝 `subprocess.run()`
-🔄 `os.execute()`
-📦 `shell.run()`
-🎯 `cmd.execute()`

-**Correct Answer:**
-📝 `subprocess.run()`

-**Explanation:**
-💡 `subprocess.run()` is the recommended way to execute shell commands in Python, providing better control and security than older methods!

----

-### ❓ What does the HTTP status code 404 indicate? 🟢

-📝 Resource not found
-🔄 Server error
-📦 Unauthorized access
-🎯 Request timeout

-**Correct Answer:**
-📝 Resource not found

-**Explanation:**
-💡 HTTP 404 means the requested resource could not be found on the server.
-One of the most common HTTP status codes you'll encounter!

----

-### ❓ Which tool is commonly used for container orchestration? 🟡

-📝 Kubernetes
-🔄 Docker
-📦 Ansible
-🎯 Terraform

-**Correct Answer:**
-📝 Kubernetes

-**Explanation:**
-💡 Kubernetes is the leading container orchestration platform, managing the deployment, scaling, and operation of containerized applications across clusters!

----

-### ❓ What is the primary benefit of using version control systems? 🟢

-📝 Track changes and collaborate on code
-🔄 Compile code faster
-📦 Deploy applications automatically
-🎯 Monitor application performance

-**Correct Answer:**
-📝 Track changes and collaborate on code

-**Explanation:**
-💡 Version control systems like Git track every change to your code, enable collaboration, and provide the ability to revert to previous versions.
-Essential for any development work!
+### 5. ❓ What is the purpose of a Kubernetes Pod? 🟡

+A) 📝 Group one or more containers that share resources

+B) 🔄 Store application configuration

+C) 📦 Manage network traffic

+D) 🎯 Monitor cluster health

+**Correct Answer**: A) 📝 Group one or more containers that share resources

+> 💡 Pods are the smallest deployable units in Kubernetes, containing one or more containers that share storage and network.
+Like roommates sharing an apartment!

+### 6. ❓ What is the default port for HTTPS? 🟢

+A) 📝 443

+B) 🔄 80

+C) 📦 8080

+D) 🎯 22

+**Correct Answer**: A) 📝 443

+> 💡 HTTPS uses port 443 by default, while HTTP uses port 80.
+Remembering these numbers is essential for network administration!

+### 7. ❓ What is a CI/CD pipeline? 🟡

+A) 📝 Automated process for continuous integration and deployment

+B) 🔄 Application monitoring system

+C) 📦 Database management tool

+D) 🎯 Network communication protocol

+**Correct Answer**: A) 📝 Automated process for continuous integration and deployment

+> 💡 CI/CD automates building, testing, and deploying code.
+Like an assembly line for software!

+### 8. ❓ What's the main difference between TCP and UDP? 🟡

+A) 📝 TCP is reliable and connection-oriented, UDP is fast but unreliable

+B) 🔄 TCP is slower, UDP is for video

+C) 📦 TCP is for internet, UDP for local networks

+D) 🎯 There's no significant difference

+**Correct Answer**: A) 📝 TCP is reliable and connection-oriented, UDP is fast but unreliable

+> 💡 TCP guarantees data delivery but is slower.
+UDP is fast but may lose packets.
+Like certified mail vs. regular mail!

+### 9. ❓ What is Ansible? 🟢

+A) 📝 Configuration automation tool

+B) 🔄 NoSQL database

+C) 📦 Programming language

+D) 🎯 Operating system

+**Correct Answer**: A) 📝 Configuration automation tool

+> 💡 Ansible automates configuration, provisioning, and system management using simple YAML files.
+Like having an assistant that configures servers!

+### 10. ❓ What is the purpose of a Load Balancer? 🟡

+A) 📝 Distribute traffic across multiple servers

+B) 🔄 Store application data

+C) 📦 Monitor system performance

+D) 🎯 Manage users and permissions

+**Correct Answer**: A) 📝 Distribute traffic across multiple servers

+> 💡 Load Balancers distribute incoming requests across multiple servers to improve availability and performance.
+Like a traffic director for your application!

+### 11. ❓ What is SSL/TLS? 🟡

+A) 📝 Security protocol for internet communications

+B) 🔄 Database management system

+C) 📦 Data query language

+D) 🎯 Monitoring tool

+**Correct Answer**: A) 📝 Security protocol for internet communications

+> 💡 SSL/TLS encrypts communications between client and server, ensuring data cannot be intercepted.
+Like a secure tunnel for your data!

+### 12. ❓ What's the difference between a container and a virtual machine? 🔴

+A) 📝 Containers share the OS kernel, VMs have complete OS

+B) 🔄 Containers are slower than VMs

+C) 📦 VMs use fewer resources than containers

+D) 🎯 There's no practical difference

+**Correct Answer**: A) 📝 Containers share the OS kernel, VMs have complete OS

+> 💡 Containers are more efficient because they share the host's kernel, while VMs need a complete OS each.
+Containers = apartments, VMs = individual houses!

+### 13. ❓ What is DevOps? 🟢

+A) 📝 Culture that unites development and operations to accelerate delivery

+B) 🔄 New programming tool

+C) 📦 Specialized operating system

+D) 🎯 Configuration language

+**Correct Answer**: A) 📝 Culture that unites development and operations to accelerate delivery

+> 💡 DevOps is a culture and set of practices that combine software development and IT operations to shorten development cycles.
+Teamwork makes the dream work!

+### 14. ❓ What is the main purpose of Prometheus? 🔴

+A) 📝 Monitoring and alerting system

+B) 🔄 Relational database

+C) 📦 Container orchestrator

+D) 🎯 Web server

+**Correct Answer**: A) 📝 Monitoring and alerting system

+> 💡 Prometheus collects metrics from applications and systems, enabling real-time monitoring and alerting.
+Like the nervous system of your infrastructure!

+### 15. ❓ What is a microservice? 🔴

+A) 📝 Architecture where applications are divided into small, independent services

+B) 🔄 Service that's very small in file size

+C) 📦 Service that uses few resources

+D) 🎯 Service that only works in containers

+**Correct Answer**: A) 📝 Architecture where applications are divided into small, independent services

+> 💡 Microservices decompose monolithic applications into independent services that communicate via APIs.
+Like a team where each member has their specialty!

+### 16. ❓ What's the difference between git merge and git rebase? 🔴

+A) 📝 Merge preserves history, rebase rewrites history linearly

+B) 🔄 Merge is faster, rebase is slower

+C) 📦 Merge is for local branches, rebase for remote

+D) 🎯 There's no functional difference

+**Correct Answer**: A) 📝 Merge preserves history, rebase rewrites history linearly

+> 💡 Merge preserves exact history with merge commits, rebase rewrites commits to create a cleaner linear history.
+Choose based on whether you prefer accuracy or clarity!

+### 17. ❓ What is horizontal vs vertical scaling? 🔴

+A) 📝 Horizontal: more servers, Vertical: more power to same server

+B) 🔄 Horizontal: faster, Vertical: slower

+C) 📦 Horizontal: for databases, Vertical: for web

+D) 🎯 Horizontal: AWS, Vertical: Azure

+**Correct Answer**: A) 📝 Horizontal: more servers, Vertical: more power to same server

+> 💡 Scaling horizontally is adding more machines, vertically is improving the existing machine.
+Like hiring more employees vs. training current ones better!

+### 18. ❓ What is a webhook? 🔴

+A) 📝 Mechanism to notify HTTP events in real-time

+B) 🔄 Special type of URL

+C) 📦 Debugging tool

+D) 🎯 Network protocol

+**Correct Answer**: A) 📝 Mechanism to notify HTTP events in real-time

+> 💡 Webhooks allow applications to automatically notify each other when events occur.
+Like having a doorbell that rings when something important happens!

+### 19. ❓ What is the purpose of an API Gateway? 🔴

+A) 📝 Single entry point that manages and routes requests to microservices

+B) 🔄 Database for APIs

+C) 📦 API testing tool

+D) 🎯 Specialized web server

+**Correct Answer**: A) 📝 Single entry point that manages and routes requests to microservices

+> 💡 An API Gateway acts as a reverse proxy, handling authentication, rate limiting, and routing to backend services.
+Like the reception desk of an office building!

+### 20. ❓ What is Infrastructure as Code (IaC)? 🔴

+A) 📝 Managing infrastructure using versionable configuration files

+B) 🔄 Programming applications that manage infrastructure

+C) 📦 Documenting infrastructure in code

+D) 🎯 Automating only deployment

+**Correct Answer**: A) 📝 Managing infrastructure using versionable configuration files

+> 💡 IaC allows you to version, review, and reproduce infrastructure like any source code.
+Like having construction blueprints for your infrastructure!

+### 21. ❓ What's the best practice for secrets in containers? 🔴

+A) 📝 Use external secret management systems, never hardcode

+B) 🔄 Store secrets in environment variables

+C) 📦 Include secrets in container image

+D) 🎯 Use configuration files

+**Correct Answer**: A) 📝 Use external secret management systems, never hardcode

+> 💡 Secrets should be handled with specialized tools like Kubernetes Secrets, HashiCorp Vault, AWS Secrets Manager.
+Security is non-negotiable!